A Brief history of the 22nd New York Volunteer Infantry

 The Unit History:

 The 22nd New York was formed after President McKinley's first call for troops was issued on April 23, 1898.
-The unit never left New York state during the war.
-The unit rendezvoused at Fort Slocum, New York where it also spent the majority of its time.
-The unit was mustered into service on May 24, 1898 at Hempstead, New York.
+The regiment was formed from eight companies of the 22nd New York National Guard and four companies of the 13th New York National Guard at Camp Black at Hempstead, New York.
+The unit was mustered into service on May 24, 1898 at Camp Black.
 At the time of mustering in, the unit consisted of forty-nine officers and 960 enlisted men.

 During its term of service, two of its enlisted men drowned, and twenty-three enlisted men deserted.
 In addition, eighteen enlisted men were discharged for reasons of disability.